woofywoofy/woofyOne/README.md

 Some of the used libraries are released under different licenses.

-Most data, links, and pictures of the project are invoke from [American Kennel Club](https://www.akc.org).
+Most data, links, and pictures of the project are invoked from [American Kennel Club](https://www.akc.org).